MRCIEU/CheckSumStats/README.md

 number of SNPs.
 In addition, most of the associations being compared have been generated in samples of European ancestry.
 We can therefore interpret this plot as providing very strong evidence for an effect allele metadata error.
-This is consistent with the effect allele frequency conflicts flagged in the previous plot.
+This is consistent with the allele frequency conflicts flagged in the previous plot.
 The reason for these conflicts is that the non-effect allele column was mis-labelled as the effect allele.

 We can also return the dataset used to generate the above plot by setting the return\_dat argument to